 So, while a little more information is out in the open, there is still no definitive answer to the Blake question.
 I guess we’ll all have to wait until July 20th to find out for sure.
 In the meanwhile, have fun guessing and be secure in the knowledge that you’ll probably be dead wrong about the truth of the matter.

-Thanks to ComicBookMovie and IGN for the info.
+Thanks to screenrant for the scoop.